BlueAndGold - Irish In The NFL: Golden Tate Starts Brawl, McGlinchey Struggles, More

 We’ve all witnessed the majestic running style of 6-7 offensive tackle Mike McGlinchey as he sprints upfield to pulverize defenders and clear a path for a trailing running back or wide receiver.

-The former top-10 pick has always been a strong run blocker but lately, his issues in pass protection have become apparent as he's struggled early in the season.
+The former top-10 pick has always been a strong run blocker, but lately his issues in pass protection have become apparent while he has struggled early in the season.

-He did show signs of progress in week three against and didn't allow a single pressure against the Giants, but unfortunately, his pass-blocking deficiencies flared up again in week four, as McGlinchey was beaten up by Philadelphia Eagle edge rushers Brandon Graham and Genard Avery, who combined for one sack and six quarterback hits.
+McGlinchey showed signs of progress in week three when he didn’t allow a single pressure against the Giants, but unfortunately his pass-blocking deficiencies flared up again in week four.
+He was beaten up by Philadelphia Eagles edge rushers Brandon Graham and Genard Avery, who combined for one sack and six quarterback hits.

 Watching the #49ers’ offensive line play on the All-22...what is Mike McGlinchey trying to do on this block?— Akash Anavarathan (@akashanav) October 6, 2020